Gerald Gladstone (Royal Navy officer): Family

 On 16 December 1925 at Brompton Oratory, London, Gladstone married Marjorie Cecilia Mary (Justine) Johnston, daughter of John Goring Johnston of New Zealand.
-They had two sons and a daughter.
-Justine died in 1964.
+They had two sons, John Nigel, William David and a daughter Mary Justine.
+Marjorie died in 1964.

 In 1966, Gladstone married Dora Brown, née Stewart, his second wife.
 He predeceased his second wife, who died in December 2006.